Swirled Nutella Blondies

 • Dollop the Nutella on top of the batter.
 Then use a knife to swirl the Nutella into the batter, being careful not to go to the bottom of the pan.

-• Bake for 40 minutes, until a toothpick inserted into the blondies comes out clean and the blondies are just slightly firm to the touch.
+• Bake for 30 to 35 minutes, until a toothpick inserted into the blondies comes out clean and the blondies are just slightly firm to the touch.

 • If you used parchment paper, let the blondies cool in the pan for 10 minutes, then use the parchment to remove the blondies to a rack.

-• Store at room temperature for 1 to 2 weeks.
+• Store at room temperature for up to one week.

 Notes